KimJonghoSNU/Abstraction_gap/README.md

 <!-- [![GitHub stars](https://img.shields.io/github/stars/nilesh2797/lattice.svg?style=social&label=Star)](https://github.com/nilesh2797/lattice) -->

-> LATTICE turns retrieval into an LLM-driven navigation problem over a semantic scaffold for computational tractability needed for large corpora.
+<p align="center">
+  <img src="assets/lattice-overview.png" width="800">
+</p>

+Read more in the [blog](https://nilesh2797.github.io/publications/lattice) / [paper](https://arxiv.org/abs/2510.13217) or try it out in the [colab notebook](https://colab.research.google.com/drive/1AwDrHzipFVe-9kNAUJjCC4CNL4soRsqb?usp=sharing)

 ## Overview

 LATTICE proposes an *LLM-native retrieval* paradigm that combines the efficiency of hierarchical search with the reasoning power of modern large language models.
 Instead of relying on a static retriever + reranker pipeline or attempting to place a large corpus directly in an LLM context, LATTICE organizes the corpus into a semantic tree and uses an LLM as an *active search agent* that navigates that tree.
 This design yields logarithmic search complexity while preserving the LLM’s ability to perform nuanced, multi-step relevance judgments for complex, reasoning-heavy queries.

-<p align="center">
-  <img src="assets/lattice-overview.png" width="800">
-</p>

-Read more in the [blog](https://nilesh2797.github.io/publications/lattice) / [paper](https://arxiv.org/abs/2510.13217) or try it out in the [colab notebook](https://colab.research.google.com/drive/1AwDrHzipFVe-9kNAUJjCC4CNL4soRsqb?usp=sharing)

 ## 🚀 Usage